surajlifeean/Covid19ChatBot/README.md

 ## The idea

 COVID-19 has citizens looking for answers about symptoms and testing sites as well as current status of schools, transportation, and other public services.
-Using Watson Assistant, this Call for Code Starter Kit has designed a virtual assistant pre-loaded to understand and respond to common questions about COVID-19, scan COVID-19 news articles using Watson Discovery and respond to COVID statistics inquires with data from trusted sources.
+Using Watson Assistant, this Application has been designed to understand and respond to common questions about COVID-19, scan COVID-19 news articles using Watson Discovery and respond to COVID statistics inquires with data from trusted sources.

-With this Watson Assistant powered Crisis Communications Starter Kit you can integrate a chatbot into your Call for Code solution in an IBM Cloud hosted web server, using a Slack integration or via a Node-RED Dashboard.
+With this Watson Assistant powered chatbot in IBM Cloud hosted web server.
+The burden on traditional systems could be relieved.

 It can:
 - Respond by sharing consistent, accurate COVID-19 information